White dwarfs in wide binaries: the strong effects of stellar evolution and mass loss

 The effects of metallicity and age are particularly difficult to disentangle since metal-poor populations in the Galaxy also tend to be the oldest \citep{hwan21wide}.
 The disambiguation can be performed with the help of statistical `kinematic ages' which can be measured using {\it Gaia} proper motions, thanks to the overall increase of the velocity dispersion of a given stellar population as it ages \citep{hame19, chen19, hwan20b}.

 Binaries at separations $<10^4$ AU are not easily disrupted by passages of other stars, molecular clouds, Galactic tides or other substructure \citep{jian10, hami22, moda23, Hamilton2024}.
-Therefore, the distribution of binaries at these separations likely reflects the complex star formation processes \citep{xu23}, which may be metallicity and separation-dependent, plus the subsequent orbital evolution due to any internal processes.
+Therefore, the distribution of such binaries likely reflects the complex star formation processes \citep{xu23}, which may be dependent on metallicity and separation, plus on the subsequent orbital evolution due to any internal processes.
 Close binary companions ($<10^2$ AU) affect each other's stellar evolution and their common orbit in profound ways \citep{pacz71}.
 For wide binaries ($>10^2$ AU) not affected by mass transfer, the components evolve largely independently, and the most important process that potentially has an impact on the orbital evolution is the stellar mass loss that most stars undergo on their way from the main sequence to a white dwarf and the closely related velocity recoil, or kick, that may be imparted to the white dwarf during its formation.
 This process is the focus of this work.

 In this paper we measure the wide-binary fraction of white dwarfs and the orbital eccentricity of wide binaries containing white dwarfs.
 We further present theoretical models for the orbital evolution of wide binaries resulting from the significant mass loss the stars undergo as they evolve from the main sequence into white dwarfs.
 In Section \ref{sec:data}, we describe the sample selection, measurement methods and key observational results.
 In Section \ref{sec:model}, we present the binary population synthesis model that incorporates orbital evolution due to mass loss and recoil during post-main-sequence evolution.
 In Section \ref{sec:results}, we present the results of the simulation and discuss model trends, and we summarize in Section \ref{sec:conclusions}.